|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This classic dish from Milan is quite similar to the classic Viennese wiener schnitzel, though it differs in a few ways.
+This classic dish from Milan is quite similar to the well-known Viennese wiener schnitzel, though it differs in a few ways.
 Both are thinly pounded veal cutlets, breaded and pan-fried, but the Viennese version is traditionally dipped in both flour and breadcrumbs before frying in oil or lard, while the Milanese version is just bread crumbs and cooked in butter.

-Note that there is a difference between a cotoletta alla milanese and a costoletta alla milanese (with an "s") -- the former is a thinly pounded veal scallop, like a Schnitzel, while a costoletta is a bone-in veal rib chop.
+Note that there is a difference between a cotoletta alla Milanese and a costoletta alla Milanese (with an "s") -- the former is a thinly pounded veal scallop, like a Schnitzel, while a costoletta is a bone-in veal rib chop.
 Both are prepared in the same way, minus the pounding for the chop.
 The bone-in version is more traditional, but since the pounded scallop is so much easier and faster to prepare, that is the version presented here.

 This pairs well with a green salad for a light, warm-weather lunch or dinner.

 - 1/2 cup finely ground breadcrumbs (lightly toasted in the oven)